 Sophomores, juniors, and seniors in all majors, with at least a 2.5 GPA, are eligible to apply.
-If your GPA is lower than a 2.5 (even if it’s a 2.49), or you are a freshman/first-year student at the time of application, you are not eligible to apply for the program.
+If your GPA is lower than a 2.5 (even if it’s a 2.49), or you are a freshman at the time of application, you are not eligible to apply for the program.
 AP credits from high school do not count, as you will need to have at least 2 semesters of completed college grades on your transcript prior to applying for the program.

-If you are a transfer student, you must have completed at least one semester at your previous institution, plus at least one semester at UAlbany, in order to apply.
+If you are a transfer student, you must have completed at least one semester at your previous institution, plus at least one semester at your current institution, in order to apply.

 Korean language ability is not required.

-Korean natives are eligible to apply for this program.
+Korean citizens are eligible to apply for this program.